Here are the answers to questions we are mostly frequently asked. If you cannot find the answer to your question, please contact us.

 Are there pre-requisites to the Lantra or City & Guilds (NPTC) Level 2 Award in the Safe Use of Pesticides courses?

-Or a candidate must successfully complete the City & Guilds (NPTC) Level 2 Award in the Safe Use of Pesticides PA1 unit before undertaking any other City & Guilds (NPTC) Level 2 Award in the Safe Use of Pesticides unit assessments.
+Or a candidate must successfully complete the City & Guilds (NPTC) Level 2 Award in the Safe Handling and Application of Pesticides PA1 unit before undertaking any other City & Guilds (NPTC) Level 2 Award in the Safe Use of Pesticides unit assessments.

 One of the above must be attained before undertaking the qualification for mounted/boom sprayers, Hand Held Application, Around Water, Stem Injection, Pesticide Plugs, Granular Applicators etc.